Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-When exploring the world of OLED TVs, you might wonder whether they typically come in 4K or 8K resolution.
-The answer isn't as straightforward as it might seem, as OLED resolution can vary depending on the model and the manufacturer.
+When exploring the world of OLED TVs, you might wonder whether OLED resolution is typically 4K or 8K.
+The answer is not straightforward, as it depends on various factors, including the model and the manufacturer.
+Let's dive into the details to help you understand better.

 Last updated 3 mins ago